 On 21 September 2005, the Company signed an agreement with a subsidiary of Aminex plc to farm-in to 382 square kilometers ("Area A") of the Nyuni Production Sharing Agreement ("Nyuni PSA") that lies adjacent to the Songo Songo field.
-During October, the Company fulfilled the initial terms of the farm-in agreement by acquiring in excess of 300 kilometers of seismic in Area A. Under the terms of the agreement, the Company has until 30 September 2006 to elect whether or not to participate in the drilling of a well on Area A. If the Company elects to drill, it will pay either 42% to earn a 35% interest in Area A or 64% to earn a 50% interest.
-TPDC has indicated that it may not be possible to split out Area A from the remainder of the Nyuni PSA.
-Accordingly, the Company is in discussion with Aminex plc with respect to transferring the work undertaken on Area A into an equitable interest in the Nyuni PSA.
+During October 2005, the Company acquired in excess of 300 consolidated interim financial statements kilometers of seismic in Area A. Under the terms of the agreement, the Company had until 30 September 2006 to elect whether or not to participate in the drilling of a well on Area A. TPDC has indicated that it may not be possible to split out Area A from the remainder of the Nyuni PSA and accordingly the Company is in discussion with Aminex plc with respect to transferring the work undertaken on Area A into an equitable interest in the Nyuni PSA.

-Under the terms of the contracts with Kioo Ltd., Tanzania Breweries Ltd. and Karibu Textile Mills Ltd., the Company is liable to pay penalties in the event that there is a shortfall in the Additional Gas supply in excess of 5% of the contracted quantity The penalties equate to the difference between the price of gas and an alternative feedstock multiplied by the notional daily quantities.
+Under the terms of the contracts with Kioo Ltd., Tanzania Breweries Ltd. and Karibu Textile Mills Ltd., the Company is liable to pay penalties in the event that there is a shortfall in the Additional Gas supply in excess of 5% of the contracted quantity.
+The penalties equate to the difference between the price of gas and an alternative feedstock multiplied by the notional daily quantities.
 The maximum penalty for shortfall gas is a total of US\$1.1 million for these three contracts and the remedy is payable as a credit against future monthly invoices.